Greenwolf/Spray/README.md

 ### Prerequisites

-All requirements come preinstalled on Kali Linux, to run on other flavors or Mac just make sure curl(owa & lync) and rpcclient(smb) are installed using apt-get or brew.
+All requirements come preinstalled on Kali Linux, to run on other flavors or Mac just make sure curl(owa & lync) and rpcclient(smb) are installed using apt-get or brew. (rpcclient is not available on macOS, and therefore smb spray will not work)

 ```
 rpcclient